lightscapevr/website/markdown/getting-started-quest.md

 # Oculus Quest

-Oculus Quest is supported and gives the same capabilities as VR headsets connected directly to a PC ("tethered" to a PC).
-It works without needing a beefy VR-ready PC.
-It can work in purely standalone mode to view cloud models, or it can work together with a PC or Mac running SketchUp.
+Oculus Quest and Quest 2 are supported and give almost the same capabilities as VR headsets connected directly to a PC ("tethered" to a PC).
+They work without needing a beefy VR-ready PC.
+They can work in purely standalone mode to view cloud models, or they can work together with a PC or Mac running SketchUp.

-We have not tested the Oculus Quest 2 headset yet, but we believe it should work out of the box.
-If you run into issues about this, feel free to report them and we will do our best to fix them.

 It is recommended to upgrade at least to VR Sketch 11, on both the Quest and (potentially) on the PC/Mac.
-This documentation assumes you have VR Sketch 11.0.
+This documentation assumes you have VR Sketch 11.0 or later.

 Note that the "Oculus Link" cable offers a different way to use the Quest: tethered to the PC.
 In this mode, the rendering is done on the PC like with